Official Monster Raving Loony Party: Policies and electoral strategy

 The OMRLP are distinguished by having a deliberately bizarre manifesto, which contains things that seem to be impossible or too absurd to implement – usually to highlight what they see as real-life absurdities.
-Despite its satirical nature, some of the things that have featured in Loony manifestos have actually become law, such as "passports for pets", abolition of dog licences and all-day pub openings.

-Other suggestions so far unadopted included minting a 99p coin and forbidding greyhound racing in order to "stop the country going to the dogs".
+Despite its satirical nature, some of the policies that have featured in Loony manifestos have actually become law, such as "passports for pets", abolition of dog licences and all-day pub openings.
+Other suggestions so far unadopted included minting a 99p coin and forbidding greyhound racing to "stop the country going to the dogs".

 The Loonies generally field as many candidates as possible in United Kingdom general elections, some (but by no means all) standing under ridiculous names they have adopted via deed poll.
 Sutch himself stood against all three main party leaders (John Major, Neil Kinnock and Paddy Ashdown) in the 1992 general election.
 Parliamentary candidates have to pay their own deposit (which currently stands at £500) and cover all of their expenses.
 No OMRLP candidate has managed to get the required 5% of the popular vote needed to retain their deposit, but this does not stop people standing.
-Sutch came closest with 4.2% and over 1,100 votes at the 1994 Rotherham by-election, while Stuart Hughes still holds the record for the largest number of votes for a Loony candidate at a Parliamentary election, with 1,442 at the 1992 general election in the Honiton seat in east Devon.
+Sutch came closest with 4.2% and over 1,100 votes at the 1994 Rotherham by-election, while Stuart Hughes still holds the record for the largest number of votes for a Loony candidate at a parliamentary election, with 1,442 at the 1992 general election in the Honiton seat in east Devon.
 The all-time highest vote achieved was by comedian Danny Blue, who secured 3,339 votes in the 1994 European elections under the pseudonym of "John Major".
 Bamford had also acted as an election agent for Lindi St Clair's rival Corrective Party, and was a former close associate of Stuart Hughes.

 In the run-up to the 2011 Alternative Vote referendum, the party adopted an equivocal stance, advising its supporters, on 8 April, to "vote as you see fit".
 In response to mainstream parties debating Brexit, the OMRLP suggested sending Noel Edmonds to the European Parliament "because he understands Deal or No Deal".
 It has advocated an "al dente Brexit" rather than a hard or soft Brexit.